pluma/revalidator-model/README.md

 ### schema.defaults:Object (optional)

-Default property values to be copied to the `data` attribute of new instances of this `Model`.
+Default property values to be copied to new instances of this `Model`.
 Arrays and objects will be deep-cloned.

 ### schema.hydrate:Function (optional)